lpm0073/edx.ginkgo/README.md

 7. Discussion Forum
 8. XQueue and RabbitMQ (to enable asynchronous multi-tasking such as automatic computer source code graders)

 The Open edX platform leverages a plethora of technologies, and this tends to be a formidable stumbling block for all of us, initially at least.
 For what it's worth, I know a lot about a few of Open edX's technologies, and almost nothing about everything else.
 Unlike the official documentation, this page attempts to assume as little as possible.
-Hopefully it helps!
+Hopefully it helps.
 Good luck!

+**Contributors are welcome.
+My contact information is on my web site.**

 Lawrence McDaniel | https://lawrencemcdaniel.com